History of the All-Ireland Senior Hurling Championship: 1987–1988

-1989 to 1993 - The big three redeem themselves
+1989–1993

 In 1989 Tipperary were still the best team in Munster and won a third provincial title.
 For the third time in as many years Tipp faced Galway in the All-Ireland series; however, on this occasion the men from the West were without their star player Tony Keady.
 The game turned out to be a tense and unsavory affair as Tipp finally triumphed over Galway.
 Antrim, the surprise winners of the other semi-final, provided the opposition in the subsequent All-Ireland final.
 It was an historic occasion as it was only the second appearance of an Ulster team in the championship decider.
 Antrim's relative inexperience robbed the final of any real element of contest and Tipp romped home to a 4–24 to 3–9 win.
-Nicky English entered the record books with a personal tally of 2-12, while Tipperary preserved their unique record of being the only team to win an All-Ireland title in every decade of the GAA's existence.
+Nicky English entered the record books with a personal tally of 2-12, while Tipperary preserved their record of being the only team to win an All-Ireland title in every decade of the GAA's existence.

 In 1990 Tipperary looked set for another year of dominance at the top of the hurling world.
 The Munster final pitted them against Cork; however, Tipperary manager Michael "Babs" Keating dismissed Cork's chances of a victory.
 He was forced to eat his words as Cork secured an odds-defying 4–16 to 2–14 victory over their greatest rivals.
 Cork subsequently qualified for another All-Ireland final showdown with Galway.
 Galway were again the favourites and were out to make amends and capture a third All-Ireland title in four seasons.
 Shortly after half-time the westerners were up by seven points and were cruising to victory thanks to a masterclass in hurling by Joe Cooney.
 Cork's Tomás Mulcahy, however, played a captain's role and scored a crucial goal that revitalised the Cork attack.
 The final score of 5–15 to 2-21 gave Cork the victory in one of the most open and exciting hurling finals in years.
-Two weeks later the Cork Gaelic footballers claimed the All-Ireland title, thus securing a unique double.
+Two weeks later the Cork Gaelic footballers claimed the All-Ireland title, thus securing a double.